MicrosoftDocs/power-automate-docs/articles/how-tos-bulk-resubmit.md

     >![Screenshot that displays all runs for the selected flow.](./media/cancel-resubmit-how-to/all-runs.png "All runs for the selected flow")

    >[!TIP]
-   >The flow must have runs to cancel or resubmit the flow runs. <!--Note from Sweeny: Should this be placed in a note instead of a tip?-->
+   >The flow must have runs to cancel or resubmit the flow runs.

 1. Select the flow runs that you would like to resubmit or cancel on the **Run history** page.